tc39/proposal-observable/ObservableEventTarget.md

 })
 ```

 Note that the `receiveError` member of the `OnOptions` object is set to true.
 Therefore if the Image receives an `"error"` Event, the Event is passed to the `error`  method of each of the `Observable`'s `Observer`s.
-This too results in unsubscription from all of the Image's underlying events.
+This, too, results in unsubscription from all of the Image's underlying events.

 ### The  `OnOptions` `handler` member